 RC assists overseas applicants in securing an I-20 student visa.
 Once an overseas student has been accepted to our institution, an I-20 form is issued and sent to the student along with the acceptance letter and school catalog.
 The student is then advised to search the American embassy website in their home country for detailed requirements to apply for a student F-1 visa.
 The Student Counselor helps the student throughout the visa application process, by providing sample documentation required for obtaining an F-1 visa, such as a bank statement, a translation of application forms, and a motivation letter.
 The school does not charge any fees for this service.
+All students at Rosemead College on an F-1 visa are ineligible to work according to regulations of SEVP.
+Since Rosemead College does not offer any form of OPT/CPT on campus employment is not offered.
+We also do not make any promises regarding employment, future employment or helping RC students obtain employment after leaving our school.

-Student Services (Other)
+Student Services (Other) Student Housing

-Student Housing

 This institution does not operate dormitories or other housing facilities.
 This institution does not provide assistance to students in finding housing, but does assist by providing homestay services.
 RC maintains a list of local families who have expressed an interest in participating in a homestay program.
 The families apply, receive a personal orientation, and are visited by an RC homestay representative so as to assure that the residence will be suitable for the participating student.
-This housing accommodation for international students is affordable and convenient and provides an opportunity for students to experience the American way of life, practice English and form cross-cultural friendships.
+This housing accommodation for international students may be more affordable and convenient and provides an opportunity for students to experience the American way of life, practice English and form cross-cultural friendships.

 Each student is provided with a private furnished room.
 Upon student's request, home stay accommodation can include meals and Internet access.
-Prices for home stay range from \$600-\$1200 monthly.
+Prices for home stay range from \$850-\$1200 monthly.
 If you are interested, ask your admissions representative for a homestay application and the school will work to find a match for you in the local area from the list of participants maintained by RC.
 When you arrive from overseas, a school representative will pick you up at the airport or coordinate with your family to have you brought directly to your homestay family.
 The school charges a \$250 service fee for making these arrangements.
-You will make monthly payments directly to your host family.
+You will make monthly payments directly to your host family. \

-Health Insurance: RC offers the International Student Health Insurance Plan -Study USA - HealthCare with the cost ranging from \$38 - \$300 per month.
+Health Insurance: RC offers the International Student Insurance Plan -ISI - www.travelinsure.com.

+HealthCare with the cost ranging from \$38 - \$300 per month.

-For detailed information about policy, coverage and rates, you may contact the RC Admissions office or you may refer to the following web address: www.travelinsure.com.
+For detailed information about policy, coverage and rates, you may contact the RC Admissions office or you may refer to the following web address: